Esteban Meneses: Uruguay

 During the 2019 Americas Rugby Championship, Uruguay recorded their best ever finished of second in the Championship.
 This came with Uruguay defeating all but one team - Champions Argentina XV - during the Championship, including a victory over the United States in Tukwila, Washington.
 Uruguay continued this form into the 2019 World Rugby Nations Cup, taking away the title for the third consecutive year.
 However, in an additional Rugby World Cup warm-up match against Spain, Spain recorded their largest winning victory over Los Teros, winning 41–21.

+During the 2019 Rugby World Cup, Meneses coached Uruguay to their first Rugby World Cup win since 2003, defeating Fiji 30–27, in what was also Uruguay's first win over any of the Pacific Island nations.
+Despite the historic victory, Uruguay went onto lose all their remaining matches at the World Cup.
+Two years later, Meneses secured qualification for the 2023 Rugby World Cup as Americas 1 after an historic record win over the United States, the first time they have qualified as the leading Americas team (excluding Argentina).
+During that campaign, Uruguay finished fourth in their group, their pest positioning since 2003, with a victory over Namibia.
+They also held hosts France to a 27–12 defeat, despite being within one score for 75 minutes of the game.

+Menses stood down as head coach following the 2023 Rugby World Cup, and in January 2024, became an assistant coach for Portugal.